EYHN/hexo-helper-live2d/.github/CONTRIBUTING.md

 - Use `npm run lint` to check your code first.

-- Use `git add *`, or choose the file you want to commit.
+- Use `git add --all`, or choose the file you want to commit.

 - We recommend `npm run commit` to commit, **please follow the Angular style**